Double-Dot-Interactive/bevy_animations/book/src/chapter_3.md

 In order for an animation to start, we need to send either an [AnimationEvent](https://docs.rs/bevy_animations/latest/bevy_animations/struct.AnimationEvent.html) or an [FXAnimationEvent](https://docs.rs/bevy_animations/latest/bevy_animations/struct.FXAnimationEvent.html) over an [EventWriter](https://docs.rs/bevy/latest/bevy/ecs/prelude/struct.EventWriter.html).

-Here's an example of managing a players animations.
+Here's an example of managing a player's animations.

 ```rust
 fn animate_player(